Edumynt/edumynt.in/src/content/courses/literature/indian-writers/ruskin-bond/6_Practice_MCQs.md

     b) Cherishing memories
     </details>

-**69. Bond's contribution to literature includes his unique ability to capture the essence of life in the:**
+**69. Bond's contribution to literature includes his ability to capture the essence of life in the:**
     a) Deserts of Rajasthan
     b) Coastal areas of Goa
     c) Himalayan foothills